Microsoft to AMD: Please help us! - Local News 8

 “We’re not holding them back, we’re building them as fast as we can,” Spencer said.
 “We have all of the assembly lines going.”

-He added that the reason for the limited supply comes “down to physics and engineering,” though he did not elaborate on exactly what that means.
-Microsoft and Xbox did not immediately return a request for comment.
+He added that the reason for the limited supply comes “down to physics and engineering.”
+Spencer did not elaborate on exactly what that means.

+“We have seen overwhelming global demand from our fans for the next generation of Xbox and are working tirelessly with our retail partners to replenish Xbox hardware as quickly as possible — in some instances, that will be on a weekly basis depending on the retailer and market,” a Microsoft spokesperson said in a statement.
+“We can’t wait for fans to experience gaming on Xbox Series X and Xbox Series S. Please check in with your local retailers directly for more details on availability in your market.”

 Many companies have experienced supply chain disruptions, as well as shortages caused by surging demand, during the pandemic.